 A political system, therefore, maintains itself partly through its own regulatory mechanisms and partly through the support, specific as well as defused, which it can generate the society.
 The main test of its effectiveness lies in what it does for society.
 An output of a political system is a political decision or policy.
 Easton points out that out puts "not only help to influence events in the broader society of which the system is a part, but also, in doing so, they help to determine each succeeding round of inputs that finds its way into the political system".
 Easton tells us that the out puts of a political system are the authoritative decisions and actions of the system's leaders that bear on the allocation of values for it.
-These out outs not only help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding so, they help to determine events of the system's leaders that bear on the allocation of values for it.
-These out outs not only help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding so, they help to determine each succeeding so they help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding so in doing so, they help to determine each succeeding so in doing so, they help to determine each succeeding so in doing so, they help to determine each succeeding so in doing so, they help to determine each succeeding round of inputs that finds its way into the political system.
+These out outs not only help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding so, they help to determine events and actions of the system's leaders that bear on the allocation of values for it.
+These out outs not only help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding round of solutes for it.
+These out outs not only help to influence events in the broader society of which the system is a part, but also in doing so, they help to determine each succeeding round of inputs that finds its way into the political system.